PROBIC/mSWEEP/README.md

 mSWEEP accepts the following flags:

 ```
+	--themisto-1 <themistoPseudoalignment1>
+	Pseudoalignment results from Themisto for the 1st strand of paired-end reads.
+	--themisto-2 <themistoPseudoalignment2>
+	Pseudoalignment results from Themisto for the 2nd strand of paired-end reads.

 	-f <pseudomappingFile>
-	The pseudoalignment output file location.
+    Pseudoalignment output file location from kallisto.
 Can't be used when -b is specified.
 	-b <pseudomappingBatch>
 	The kallisto batch matrix file location.
 Can't be used when -f is specified.

 	-i <clusterIndicators>
 	Group identifiers file.
 Must be supplied.
 	-o <outputFile>
 	Output file (folder when estimating from a batch) to write results in.
 	-t <nrThreads>
 	How many threads to use when processing a batch matrix (default: 1)

+	--themisto-mode <PairedEndMergeMode>
+	How to merge Themisto pseudoalignments for paired-end reads	(default: union).
 	--iters <nrIterations>
 	Number of times to rerun estimation with bootstrapped alignments (default: 1)